Floorp-Projects/Floorp/netwerk/docs/network_test_guidelines.md

   Note that it's not usually a good idea to enabling logging when running all tests in a folder on try, since the raw log file can be really huge.
 The log file might be not available if the size exceeds the limit on try.
   In the case that your code change is too generic or you are not sure which tests to run, you can use [Auto Selector](https://firefox-source-docs.mozilla.org/tools/try/selectors/auto.html) to let it select tests for you.

-## Debugging intermittent test failures
+## Debugging Intermittent Test Failures

 There are a lot of intermittent failures on try (usually not able to reproduce locally).
 Debugging these failures can be really annoying and time consuming.
 Here are some general guidelines to help you debug intermittent failures more efficiently.